 Skip to main content

 When a user wants to settle their funds onchain via a batch swap, they submit an intent to the operator.
-Arkade intents are valid-but-unmineable Bitcoin transactions that encode an ownership proof of the inputs a user wants to redeem - whether it’s offchain VTXOs, an onchain UTXO or recoverable coins (eg. expired coins or in form of an Arkade Note) - and define the outputs they wish to receive.
+Arkade intents are valid-but-unmineable Bitcoin transactions that encode an ownership proof of the inputs a user wants to redeem - whether it’s offchain VTXOs, an onchain UTXO or recoverable VTXOs (i.e. expired outputs) - and define the outputs they wish to receive.
 Arkade intents are based on BIP322, a standardized Bitcoin message signing protocol.
 The system was introduced with the v0.7.0 arkd release.

 The usage of BIP322 enables users to choose between renewing their expiring offchain funds themselves or delegating the renewal of such VTXOs.
 The delegated intent workflow can be found under Intent Delegation